wavto/.dotfiles/README.md

 ## Setup a new mac

-If you are setting up a new mac run the installation script and restart your computer
+If you are setting up a new mac run this two commands first...

+	sudo softwareupdate -i -a
+	xcode-select --install

+...then the installation script...

 	./.install/.install

+...or run each script in the `.install/` directory manually...

+...and restart your mac

 ---